Quoted Companies Alliance Code Compliance

 People are at the core of what we do; we strive to operate with ethics and integrity with all our stakeholders.
 We see many of our bar staff stay with us for long careers, working their way to senior operational roles such as General and Area managers, or alternative careers.

 The Group has established a clear division between the respective responsibilities of the Non-Executive Chairman of the Board and the Chief Executive Officer.
-The Non-Executive Chairman is Luke Johnson, and he is responsible for the effective operation, leadership and governance of the Board, leading the Board’s discussions and its decision-making.
+The Non-Executive Chairman is Luke Johnson as of 6 September 2024, but was Keith Edelman during FY24.
+He is responsible for the effective operation, leadership and governance of the Board, leading the Board’s discussions and its decision-making.
 The Chairman promotes a culture of openness and debate by facilitating the effective contribution of Non-Executive Directors and ensuring constructive relations between Executive and Non-Executive Directors.

 The Chief Executive Officer is Rob Pitcher, who, through delegation from the Board, is responsible for leading the Group’s business organisation and performance and the day-to-day management of the Group.
 This separation of responsibilities between the Chairman and the CEO, coupled with the schedule of matters reserved for the Board, ensures that no individual has unfettered powers of decision-making.

 The Board meets monthly, with further meetings for the Committees and any ad hoc matters.
 Further details of attendance at these meetings can be found in section 5 above.
-It is deemed that the independence and experience of the Non-Executive Directors allow the Committees to run effectively, as follows:
+It is deemed that the independence and experience of the Non-Executive Directors allow the Committees to run effectively.

-Further details on key activities of the Board can be viewed on page 63 of the Annual Report and Accounts 2023.
+Further details on key activities of the Board can be viewed on page 31.
 These include business reviews and strategy, financial updates, assessment of internal control and risk management, governance updates, and any other ad hoc matters.

 The Group’s main communication channels with shareholders for immediate messages, such as trading updates, will be the London Stock Exchange’s Regulatory News Service (“RNS”), and the investor section of our corporate website.